coditori/highly-skilled-job-offers/README.md

 Make some connections (in Linkedin or other platforms) with recruiters in the country you wanna move to.
 You can also do these:
 - Change your Linkedin location to the country you wanna move
 - Enable open-to-work and select positions and countries
+- Whenever they message you send them a snippet that shows you need visa sponsorship or not and your years of experience, and how they can talk with you.
+- Connect with these people on Linkedin "Recruiters/Human Resource Experts/Talent Acquisitions"
+- Ask recruiters where is their base location, if they are living in another location where you wanna move they will waste your time.
+They only connect to you to put your data in their database, they usually have no client (be aware!)

 You also check [How to Use LinkedIn to Get a Job](https://www.topresume.com/career-advice/14-ways-to-leverage-your-linkedin-profile-during-your-job-search) or [How to Use LinkedIn When You Are Looking For a Job](https://www.linkedin.com/pulse/how-use-linkedin-when-you-looking-job-part-1-your-profile-piedmont/)
 #### 2-2 Apply online on job platforms